mrkittin/activism-framework/Organization.md

    * are there ways people can have an ebb-and-flow of effort to avoid burnout?
    * how to get the most efficient use of people's time and focus?
    * have different levels of engagement
-   * develp new generations of leaders for long-term campaigns
+   * develop new generations of leaders for long-term campaigns

-* Develop support sytems for people leading the campaign
+* Develop support systems for people leading the campaign
    * the weight of the campaign can be large; and you may hear a lot more problems
-   * are the leaders staying open to new ideas, and increasing effecitiveness?
+   * are the leaders staying open to new ideas, and increasing effectiveness?

 * List the potential tactics